 When Valérie asked herself what she needed to feel good and do her best, she realized that she needed to change her directive style and give her team a voice.
 When she asked himself what the team needed to feel good and do their best, she knew they needed to have a forum to speak up, share their viewpoints and ideas and participate in the decisions that affected them.

-When Valérie wanted to access added perspective, she asked herself “what would a wise person do?” and realized that she needed to change her directive leadership style to a democratic one, yet also ensure that her boss felt safe and in-control, and that these changes were for the better.
+When Valérie asked herself what a wise person to do, she knew she needed to change her leadership style to a democratic one, yet also ensure that her boss felt safe and in-control, and that these changes were for the better.
 She also knew a wise person would ask everyone on the team how they felt and if the changes she was thinking about would suit them.

 After using the HCL process with herself, Valérie had a team meeting (with her boss included) and used the HCL process to uncover everyone’s complaints, needs, concerns, challenges and ideal outcomes.
 While a few such meetings were required, the end outcome was a more happy, open team with people who felt heard, respected and empowered to participate in team decisions.
 The outcome also included an understanding that a team culture is a function of how people think, feel and behave and so, must be constantly nurtured.
 It is not a one-time fix, rather a process for thriving.

 To explore further how HCL solves organizational and societal problems, keep reading…

 Here are some common organizational and societal problems that are solved at the core level using HCL.
 HCL is an explorative rather than a prescriptive model, thereby, promoting the use of empowering assumptions that generate intelligent behavior and innovative solutions to problems.

 Let’s explore an example with conflict — a common experience in organizational and societal settings.
 In any group, there is a likelihood for differing perspectives of any given situation , which can be positive if there is respect and negative if it is assumed that one person is right and the other(s) wrong.